 Pros and cons of the Mexico City Aeromexico Salon Premier Lounge (Terminal 2)

 Overall, I think that the Mexico City Aeromexico Lounge could be a lot better if it was just a bit larger.
-It was just too intimate and dark for my tastes, which is a notable observation since I’m normally not the kind of person who likes to hang out in large crowds.
+It was just too intimate and dark for my tastes, but that’s not saying much considering that I don’t normally like hanging out in airport lounges anyway.
 But before I get too far ahead of myself, here’s a list of all the pros and cons:

 - This lounge provides a far more quiet and less chaotic experience than hanging out in the main terminal.
 As it should, considering how cramped Terminal 2 at MEX is.